GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

 ## Track your store listing performance

-Understanding your Chrome Web Store listings metrics can help you evaluate how changes to your store listing have affected conversion rates.
+Understanding your Chrome Web Store listing metrics can help you evaluate how changes to your store listing have affected conversion rates.
 For example, you can identify countries with a high number of visitors so you can prioritize internationalization of your extension for those countries.
 You can also export all the reports described below as CSV files.